-Prime Minister David Cameron is MP for the Witney constituency, which includes Charlbury; his house is just a few miles away in the hamlet of Dean.
+Former Prime Minister David Cameron was MP for the Witney constituency, which includes Charlbury; his house is just a few miles away in the hamlet of Dean.
 He is said to have remarked: "I love coming to Charlbury, because everyone in Westminster can be telling me how great I am, then I come here and everyone tells me exactly what I'm doing wrong."
+At the opening of the Community Centre, he said that his predecessor Douglas Hurd had warned him Charlbury residents were a "disputatious lot".

 Author and Oxford academic J.R.R.
 Tolkien was a frequent visitor.
 In the 1950s, he once overheard the landlord of the Bell complaining about its brewery owners and wishing he could buy out the lease.
 Flush with earnings from The Lord of the Rings, he told the unhappy tenant "I might be able to help you there, you know."
 The landlord, not knowing who Tolkien was, appraised this slightly shabby academic and sniffily replied "Oh no, I don't think you can."
 (The Bell has sometimes been rumoured to be the model for the Prancing Pony in Bree, but to be fair, many other pubs also claim that accolade.)